 They also continuously monitor the banking websites to ensure it remains available to all the customers.

-The fraud detection team working continuously to monitor the clients’ accounts to detect fraud or unauthorized use, which often helps to get early warnings before you get aware of it.
+The fraud detection team continuously monitors the clients’ accounts to detect fraud or unauthorized use, which often helps get early warnings before becoming aware of it.

-This article is totally intended for improving security awareness, and with the precautions, it will increase the comfort and confidence to perform safe and secured online banking operations.
+This article is intended to improve security awareness, and with the precautions, it will increase the comfort and confidence to perform safe and secured online banking operations.
 It is tightening your security on the browser and learning to have a secure banking experience from your mobile device.

 How to Stay Safe Online?